Delfina Benigna da Cunha

-Delfina Benigna da Cunha (1791-1857) was a Brazilian poet.
+Delfina Benigna da Cunha (1791–1857) was a Brazilian poet.
 Her works reflected the increasing socio-political participation of Brazilian women through literary and journalistic production. da Cunha explored gender as well as imperial and national identities.
 She is also cited as a leading figure in the development of Gaucho literature.

 da Cunha, a blind poet, was a subject of Stella Leonardos' work Romanceiro de Anita e Garibaldi e Romaceiro de Delfina.

 Biography

-da Cunha was born in June 17, 1791 in São José do Norte, a municipality in Rio Grande do Sul.
+da Cunha was born on June 17, 1791, in São José do Norte, a municipality in Rio Grande do Sul.
 Her parents were Maria de Paula e Cunha and Joaquim Francisco da Cunha Sa e Meneses, who was a monarchist military official. da Cunha lost her vision after she contracted smallpox when she was 20 months old.

 She would later receive a pension due to her father's service to the crown.
 There were few records detailing her early life but some of da Cunha's works indicated that she obtained some form of formal education based on a poem she dedicated to Pedro I in 1826.
 An account cited that she was granted the pension because of this sonnet or a series of poems she dedicated to the emperor.
 Her book Poesias oferecidas às senhoras rio-grandenses was the first ever publication printed in Rio Grande Sul.

 Much of da Cunha's work had been neglected by literary historians.
 Some accounts of her life and works survived due to the work of Stella Leonardos, who used her biography and literary contributions in her own poetry.
 The discovery of da Cunha's archival works had been prompted by the recent interest in feminist criticism and Gaucho literature.